nkbt/component-router/README.md

   ![foobar.gif](src/example/foobar.gif)

-  You can run the Minimal example with `npm run foobar`, it is shipped with the source code.
+  You can see the Minimal example on demo page http://in-flux.github.io/component-router/example/#/?page=foobar.

 ## Quick-start